PBearson/MosquittoByte/README.md

     - intensity = 1: Packets can be arranged in any order.
 All packet types allowed.
 No repeat packets.
     - intensity = 2: Same as above.
 Packets can be repeated up to 3 times.
     - intensity = 3: Same as above.
 Packets can be repeated up to 10 times, and payloads themselves can be repeated up to 5 times.

-TODO make it so that we can pass a source input arg into the script.